DemoVersion/cf-llm-finetune/TRAIN.md

 The configuration file for the fine-tuning is located in `config/llama-3.2-3b-lora.yml`.
 Before starting the fine-tuning process, make sure to have the dataset generated and transformed as described in [DATASET.md](./DATASET.md).

+### Fine-tuned model on Hugging Face
+You can find the fine-tuned model on Hugging Face at [demoversion/Llama-3.2-3B-Instruct-PEFT-code-generation](https://huggingface.co/demoversion/Llama-3.2-3B-Instruct-PEFT-code-generation).

 ## Getting access to the base model
 To access the base model, you need to log in to the Hugging Face Hub.
 You can do this by running the following command:
 ```bash